 Send thank you notes, include them in your packages or sales bags; or if you have just finished a contract send a thank you card – make your client feel appreciated and special.

 If you get a customer complaint, deal with it.
 A customer has taken the time to reach out to you – to engage – so deal with it properly.
 An effective rectification of a problem can illustrate your customer service and ironically lead to repeat business.
+Take a look at our tips for dealing with negative comments on Facebook here.

 Keep your brand name top of mind – stay in touch with your customers – by phone, email, social media– which ever channel they use and respond to.